javalin/website/pages/docs/docs.md

-send(obj)                               // serialize object to json string and send it to client send("message")                         // send string to client send(byteBuffer)                        // send bytes to client
+send(obj)                               // serialize object to json string and send it to client send("message")                         // send string to client send(byteBuffer)                        // send bytes to client sendAsClass(obj, clazz)                 // serialize object to json string and send it to client

 // Upgrade Context methods (getters) matchedPath()                           // get the path that was used to match this request (ex, "/hello/{name}")